NachtgeistW/NachtgeistW/README.md

 ### About Me

-- A postgraduate from China Mainland, ready to study in Newcastle University.
+- A postgraduate from China Mainland, studying in Newcastle University.
 - **C++ and C#** lover.
 - MUG player, Rayark and BEMANI fan.
 - Recently learning **algorithm and Unity3D** again.